jvineis/Reactor-metagen/README.md

 # Reactor-metagen
 ## Documentation of the metagenomic analysis including MAG collections, MAG annotation, phylogenetics, phylogenomics, and pangenomics.
-The quality filtered reads used as the input for the assembly and all mapping steps are found here (figshare link in progress).
-The metadata for each of the samples is contained in the supplemental table (S1) in the manuscript (link to mscript).
+The quality filtered reads used as the input for the assembly and all mapping steps are found at MGRAST mgp84173 (https://www.mg-rast.org/mgmain.html?mgpage=search&search=mgp84173).
+The metadata for each of the samples is contained in this git (.

 1.Assemble the reads.
 You will need all of the metagenomic datasets and the file "quality-filtered-data-list.txt" in a single directory to run the following command.
 If you have a SLURM management system, please contact me for alternate methods to run this step through an array submission.